MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/web-deploy-parameterization.md

 At a basic level, the above command uses the **dbFullSql** provider to copy data from a database using a database connection string ("-source:dbfullsql=…") and copies it to a database script file ("-dest:dbfullsql=…")

-##### More Information About Providers and Manifext.xml

-For more information about the above providers, and other providers that can be used in a manifest file, see the [web application package reference page](../../develop/windows-web-application-gallery/reference-for-the-web-application-package.md).

 #### Step 3 - Create a parameter file

 After you create the manifest file that tells Web Deploy how to install the application, you need to create a parameter file that tells Web Deploy how to transform certain settings so that the application can be customized to work in a specific user's deployment environment.